-Our common stock may be volatile or may decline regardless of our operating performance, and you may not be able to resell your shares at or above the initial public offering price.
+Our common stock may be volatile or may decline regardless of our operating performance.

-After this offering, the market price for our common stock is likely to be volatile, in part because our shares have not been traded publicly.
+The market price for our common stock is likely to be volatile, in part because our shares have been traded publicly for a short time.
 In addition, the market price of our common stock may fluctuate significantly in response to several factors, most of which we cannot control, including:

-- quarterly variations in our operating results compared to market expectations; - adverse publicity about us, the industries we participate in or individual scandals; - announcements of new offerings or significant price reductions by us or our competitors; - stock price performance of our competitors; - fluctuations in stock market prices and volumes; - changes in senior management or key personnel; - changes in financial estimates by securities analysts; - the market's reaction to our reduced disclosure as a result of being an "emerging growth company" under the JOBS Act; - negative earnings or other announcements by us or our competitors; - defaults on indebtedness, incurrence of additional indebtedness, or issuances of additional capital stock; - global economic, legal and regulatory factors unrelated to our performance; and - the other factors listed in this "Risk Factors" section.
+- quarterly variations in our operating results compared to market expectations; - adverse publicity about us, the industries we participate in or individual scandals; - · announcements of new offerings or significant price reductions by us or our competitors; - stock price performance of our competitors; - fluctuations in stock market prices and volumes; - changes in senior management or key personnel; - changes in financial estimates by securities analysts; - the market's reaction to our reduced disclosure as a result of being an "emerging growth company" under the JOBS Act; - negative earnings or other announcements by us or our competitors; - defaults on indebtedness, incurrence of additional indebtedness, or issuances of additional capital stock; - global economic, legal and regulatory factors unrelated to our performance; and - the other factors listed in this "Risk Factors" section.

-The public offering price of our common stock has been determined by us based upon many factors and may not be indicative of prices that will prevail following the closing of this offering.
-Volatility in the market price of our common stock may prevent investors from being able to sell their shares at or above the initial public offering price.
+Volatility in the market price of our common stock may prevent investors from being able to sell their shares at or above their purchase price.
 As a result, you may suffer a loss on your investment.